 Preterm infants with a weakened immune system or chronic lung or heart disease are more likely to get a lower respiratory tract infection.
 Since it is highly contagious, RSV infections are easily transferred to health care workers or parents of infected infants.
 Adequate precautions should be taken to prevent transmission of respiratory syncytial virus.

-Mild Respiratory Syncytial Virus
+VIDEO Mild Respiratory Syncytial Virus

 Symptoms show up three to six days after exposure to the virus.
 A mild case of RSV will begin with the infant showing a drop in appetite often accompanied by a leaky nose.
 The sneezing, coughing and fever above hundred degrees Fahrenheit may present by the second or third day.
 The infected infant is often irritable and may also exhibit some wheezing.